 We all know how horrible it is to be lonely, so what can we do to rid our elderly citizens of this feeling?
 The answer in simple: stay connected!
 While there have been talks about appointing a Minister for Loneliness, as they have done in the UK, Australia’s solution is much simpler.

-Federal Aged Care Minister, Ken Wyatt, says it’s as easy as recognising someone who feels lonely.
-He suggest we drop our loved ones a line, and check in on how they’re doing.
+Former Federal Aged Care Minister, Ken Wyatt, said it’s as easy as recognising someone who feels lonely.
+He suggested we drop our loved ones a line, and check in on how they’re doing.
 Keeping in touch with our loved ones is a strong defence against several mental health issues in aged care.
 A quick phone call, or catching up for a cup of tea, can have a much greater impact than you think.

 What can I do?